acemod/ACE3/docs/wiki/framework/wardrobe-framework.md

 ## 6.2 Container Size - Uniform, Vest, Backpack

-When the player changes from one container item to another through the wardrobe action and the container's `maximumLoad` is smaller then previously, the player risks the loss of items carried inside said container.
+When the player changes from one container item to another through the wardrobe action and the container's `maximumLoad` is smaller than previously, the player risks the loss of items carried inside said container.

 Therefore, the debug script found at `addons\wardrobe\dev\compareContainerMaxLoad.sqf` can be used to compare the item's `maximumLoad`.
 The result will be dumped into the .rpt.